1. What is Quarantine leave?

 The quarantine order issued by Public Health Authorities is sufficient.

-12. Is quarantine leave eligible for the blue certificate to give to social security?
+12. Is an employee who is on quarantine leave expected to send the blue certificate to give to social security?

 No, once a quarantine order is issued then the employee is on quarantine leave and no additional certification is required.